janisdd/vscode-edit-csv/README.md

 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

-- there are probably *some* issues which enabling `hasHeader`, (and removing first) row and undoing/redoing that
+- there are probably *some* issues which enabling `hasHeader`, (and removing first row) and undoing/redoing that
+	- there are some issues with switching `hasHeader` option in combination with hiding comment rows and and undo/redo

 ## Alternatives